Xiaofei-it/pinoc/README.md

-Therefore, at runtime, if Pinoc decides to replace or modify a particular method, it compiles the instructions of the replacement or the modification of such method by the Zlang compiler into the Zlang bytecode, after which the Zlang bytecode is passed to the Zlang executor for execution.
+Therefore, at runtime, if Pinoc decides to replace or modify a particular method, it compiles the instructions of the replacement or the modification of such method by the Zlang compiler into Zlang bytecode, after which the Zlang bytecode is passed to the Zlang executor for execution.
 As a result, the replacement or the modification of such method is executed and such method is thus replaced or modified.